Kelly Kelly Returning To WWE? Former Divas Champ Hints At Possible ‘Mini-Run’

 — Annette Reid ???? (@AnnetteReid24) February 19, 2017

-Should Kelly Kelly return to the WWE, there’s a chance she may be used in a similar role to what the company had originally intended for current women’s talent Emma, The Inquisitr noted in the above report.
+Should Kelly Kelly return to the WWE, there’s a chance she may be used in a similar role to what the company had originally intended for current women’s talent Emma, the Inquisitr noted in the above report.

 For 17 weeks, the WWE Universe had awaited the “makeover from Emma to Emmalina,” only for the angle to get scrapped because creative team members, including Vince McMahon himself, weren’t happy with how Emma had rehearsed her new gimmick.
 But since WWE still might have plans to have somebody else play the role, there has been some speculation that Kelly may be used in that capacity.
 But will fans be willing to take her back with open arms, should her “mini-run” push forward?